sendgrid/sendgrid-csharp/README.md

 #Requirements

-This library requires .NET 4.0 and above.
+As of 4.0.0, this library requires .NET 4.5 and above.
+If you need .NET 4.0 support, `Install-Package sendgri -V 3.0.2`

 #Installation